-Before you begin, it is recommended that one person be designated as the "Severe Weather Coordinator".
-Such a person may be a teacher or administrator with an interest in weather who is willing to attend local NWS spotter training programs (no fee).
-The coordinator would also be responsible for developing the plan and working with the local school board, administrators and teachers to implement the plan.
+Before you begin, it is recommended that one person be designated as the "Severe Weather Coordinator."
+Such a person may be a teacher or administrator with an interest in weather who is willing to attend local NWS spotter training programs (no fees).
+The coordinator would be responsible for developing the plan and working with the local school board, administrators, and teachers to implement the plan.

-SECTION 1 - UNDERSTANDING THE DANGER: WHY AN EMERGENCY PLAN IS NEEDED
+SECTION 1 UNDERSTANDING THE DANGER: WHY AN EMERGENCY PLAN IS NEEDED

-Lightning
+A. Lightning

-It's a warm parents and a few other spectators sit in the bleachers watching the play.
+It's a warm afternoon and the football team is on the field practicing.
+Some parents and a few other spectators sit in the bleachers watching the play.
 The sky to the west is darkening and a warm breeze has picked up.
 The rumble of thunder can be heard in the distance.
 Keeping a watchful eye to the sky, the coach figures he can get through most of the practice before the rain comes.
 There is a big game on Saturday and only one practice left.
 He can't afford to let up now.